ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 Presenting the solution I worked on in 2018 to a Data Challenge organized at [work](https://smc-datachallenge.ornl.gov/challenges-2018/).
 I solve Scientific Publications Mining challenge (no.4) that consists of 5 problems.
-I use classic Linux tools with a modern scalable HPC scripting tool to work out their solutions.
+I use classic Linux tools with a modern scalable HPC scripting tool to work out the solutions.
 The project is hosted on [github](https://github.com/ketancmaheshwari/SMC18).